Quantum energy inequalities in integrable models with several particle species and bound states: Conclusion and outlook

 Another point is the decomposition of the two-particle form factor of the (trace of the) stress-energy tensor $F$ into polynomials and factors which are fixed by the model (including the minimal solutions and pole factors).
 For generic models, multiple polynomial prefactors can appear (at least one for each eigenvalue of the S-function).
 In typical models, these are few to begin with, and symmetries exclude many of those prefactors (as was presented for the Federbush or the $O(n)$-nonlinear sigma model).
 In other situations, however, there might be too many unfixed factors for the QEI to meaningfully constrain them.

-Lastly, we should remark that also in the presence of higher-order poles in the scattering function, the poles in the form factors are expected to be of first-order\cite{BK02,BFK06} so that such models should be tractable with our methods.
+Lastly, we should remark that also in the presence of higher-order poles in the scattering function, the poles in the form factors are expected to be of first-order \cite{BK02,BFK06} so that such models should be tractable with our methods.
 This includes for instance the $Z(n)$-Ising, sine-Gordon, or Gross-Neveu model.
 Also generic Toda field theories don't seem to pose additional problems.

 \paragraph{Do QEIs hold in states with higher particle numbers?} Apart from the case of constant S-functions, we treated only one-particle expectation values of the energy density in this paper.
 At $n$-particle level, generically the form factors $F_{1}, ..., F_{2n}$ all enter the expectation values; these are more challenging to handle since the number of rapidity arguments increases and since additional (``kinematic'') poles arise at the boundary of the analyticity region that were absent in the case $n=1$.
-Therefore, higher particle numbers requires new methods, and we leave this analysis to future work.
-While we conducted a few promising numerical tests for the sinh-Gordon model at two-particle level, these can only serve as an indication.
+Therefore, treating higher particle numbers requires new methods; a result in either direction, validity or non-validity of QEIs, is by no means straightforward and we leave this analysis to future work.
+While we conducted a few promising numerical tests for the sinh-Gordon model at two-particle level \cite{Man23b}, these can only serve as an indication.
 We do not expect to obtain numerical results at much higher particle numbers due to computational complexity scaling exponentially with $n$.